top of page

 The noun 'delay' has an etymology that can be traced back to Middle English and Old French.
 It comes from the Old French word 'delai,' which means 'a delay' or 'a lateness.'
 This word, in turn, has its roots in the Latin word 'dilatum,' which is the past participle of the verb 'differre.'
 In Latin, 'dis' means 'apart' or 'away,' and 'ferre' means 'to carry' or 'to bring.'
 Therefore, the etymology of 'delay' carries the notion of 'carrying away' or 'postponing' an event, action, or process.
 It accurately describes a period of time during which something is postponed, slowed down, or prolonged, reflecting its historical roots in both Old French and Latin, where it denoted the act of putting something off or carrying it away to a later time.

-Find the meaning of delay
+Find the correct meaning of the noun delay:

 Try Again!